Where is Florianopolis

 else.
 Beginners do not need to bring any equipment,

-advanced surfers on the other hand, who are generally
+as all the equipment you'll need can be rented locally.
+Advanced surfers on the other hand, who are generally

 those who simply refuse to travel with boards, or